ConductionNL/DocuRAG/README.md

 ## DocuSearch

-DocuSearch provides Retrieval-Augmented Generation (RAG) over WOO documents.
-It supports:
+This repo provides Retrieval-Augmented Generation (RAG) over WOO documents using Apache Solr for vector search.
+It retrieves the most relevant chunks from Solr and lets an LLM generate the final answer.
-- Semantic retrieval with FAISS, followed by LLM answering via `augmented_generation()`
-- Vector KNN search directly in Apache Solr via `search_solr`

-See the end-to-end Solr demo in `docs_to_solr.ipynb` and the RAG workflow demo in `DocuSearch.ipynb`.
+See the the Solr demo with a small testset in `docs_to_solr.ipynb`

 ### Setup
 - Python 3.10+